mariodruiz/PYNQ/docs/source/getting_started/pynq_z1_setup.rst

 3. Direct Ethernet connection from your board to your PC

-For the best experience with PYNQ, you should connect your board to a network with internet access (usually options 1 & 2).
+For the best experience with PYNQ, you should connect your board to a network with access to the Internet (usually options 1 & 2).
 This will allow you to update your board and easily install new packages including PYNQ Overlays.

 For WiFi (option 1) you need a supported :ref:`usb-wifi-device` and to follow the steps to :ref:`configure WiFi on your